yojoots/libbitcoin-system-wiki/Pure-Bank.md

 **The rate of return on pure bank investment is the reserve ratio.**

 #### Real Banks
 The independent capital ratios of all people, based on individual time preference, determine the [market](Glossary#market) rate of interest.
 The above substitution for the bank's own capital ratio as the interest rate implies that the bank is setting the market interest rate.
-This is the assumption of uniform time preference.
-Real banks obtain the prevailing market interest rate, which is the market capital ratio.
+However this is inherent in the concept of time preference.
+A bank can set any level of interest it prefers.
+There is no assumption, even with the pure bank, that the market will oblige.
+For real banks, the market interest is assumed, and therefore market returns.
 ```
 market-return-rate = market-interest-rate * (loaned / borrowed)
 market-return-rate = market-capital-ratio * (loaned / borrowed)
 ```
-Otherwise the free bank differs from the pure bank only by operational expense, which directly reduces rate of return.
+The free bank differs from the pure bank only by operational expense, which directly reduces rate of return.
 ```
 free-bank-return-rate = market-return-rate * expense-ratio
 ```